 Many have life insurance or retirement plans with significant balances.
 In some cases, these assets total more than is needed for a comfortable retirement, and could give rise to future income and estate taxes.

-In that case, it may be wise to consider using these funds to make gifts to benefit Cancer Research Institute now or in the future.
+In that case, it may be wise to consider using these funds to make gifts to benefit Courtney's test site now or in the future.
 Contact your life insurance professional or retirement plan administrator for ways to make gifts from these resources today.
 A simple change of beneficiary form may be all that is required to provide for a gift of life insurance proceeds or what remains in a retirement account.
 As in the case of gifts through wills and revocable living trusts, such gifts can be arranged to take place only if loved ones predecease you, or in the event of other circumstances you specify.

 For more information on retirement plan giving, see Retirement Plan Gifts.